mrts/hiberspike-data/README.md

 ## Why HiberSpike Data?

 DeltaSpike Data is no longer actively maintained and doesn’t officially support the `jakarta` namespace and Jakarta EE 9+.
 HiberSpike Data provides a near drop-in replacement for DeltaSpike Data `EntityRepository` interface for Jakarta EE 10+ applications.
-It uses stateful sessions and is compatible with Hibernate Envers, lazy loading etc.
+It uses [Hibernate’s stateful sessions](https://docs.jboss.org/hibernate/orm/7.0/introduction/html_single/Hibernate_Introduction.html#stateful-and-stateless-sessions) and is compatible with Hibernate Envers, lazy loading etc.

+> **Note:** Hibernate’s stateful and stateless sessions
+> are unrelated to EJB stateful or stateless session beans.

 ## Why not Jakarta Data 1.0?